mdjahidhasan009/JavaScript-Note/function_method/callback_function/readme.md

     });
 });
 ```
-To mitigate callback hell, promises and async/await patterns are preferred.
-These approaches make the code more readable
+To mitigate callback hell, **promises**, **generators** and **async/await** patterns are preferred.
+These approaches
-and maintainable by flattening the structure of nested asynchronous calls.
+make the code more readable and maintainable by flattening the structure of nested asynchronous calls.

 ## Example 6: Simulating a Promise-like Object